Rajneesh100/Enigma/README.md

 complexity can be made even more tough by combining these all array in one array (max complexity : 92!) the current configuration is in simplest form but still will take 4.560057e+68 years to decode actual message

+Limitations :
+  i didn't added options for emojis 🥲, we all know the importance of emojis for showing expressions, But wait we design a saprate list for emojis also and intresting thing is it's make our encription more tought to crack. there are around more than 500 emojis. if we add let's say k emojis also in our encription programe it will enhance it's complexcity by factor of (K!). so it's + point again.

 procedure :